 - Lastly, top each spritz with the sparkling water.
 One can of sparkling water is to be divided between the three cocktails.

-- Cut the second lemon into slices and put 2 in each glass - make sure there are no seeds.
+- Cut the second lemon into slices and put 2 lemon slices in each glass - make sure there are no seeds.

-- Stir each drink and garnish with a lemon peel and fresh mint.
+- Stir each drink and garnish with a lemon peel and fresh sprig of mint.
 Serve and enjoy!

 Nutrition